Skip to main content

 What Area Agencies on Aging do in Oregon

 Area Agencies on Aging are local and regional offices that help older adults live as safely and independently as possible.
-Oregon Department of Human Services says AAA resources cover services for older adults and that Oregon has 16 AAAs that administer and support community-based care.
+Oregon Department of Human Services says ODHS AAA resources cover services for older adults and that Oregon has 16 AAAs that administer and support community-based care.

-Most readers should not worry about the agency model first.
+Most readers do not need to know the agency model first.
 Start with the problem.
-If you need meals, transportation, Medicare counseling, caregiver help, legal referrals, or long-term care options, ADRC can help route the call.
-Oregon Department of Human Services says the ADRC page helps people of all ages, incomes, and disabilities find long-term support options in their communities.
+If you need meals, transportation, Medicare counseling, caregiver help, legal referrals, a senior center, or long-term care options, ADRC can route the call.
+The ODHS ADRC page says ADRC helps people of all ages, incomes, and disabilities find long-term support options in their communities.

 Oregon’s aging network is not one single office.
 Some AAAs are county departments.
 Some are councils of governments.
 Some cover one county, while others cover several rural counties.
 The safe rule is simple: call the statewide ADRC number if you are unsure.